gipity/gipity-scaffold/replit.md

 - **Supabase Integration**: Backend-only connections, frontend uses secure API endpoints exclusively

 # Important Instructions for Scaffold App Users
-- **You are welcome to adjust the *Critical Instructions for Agents* and *User Preferences for Agent to Follow* sections above in alignment with your own preferred vibe building and workflow practices**
+- **You are welcome to adjust the *Critical Instructions for Replit Agents* and *User Preferences for Replit Agents to Follow* sections above in alignment with your own preferred vibe building and workflow practices**

 ---